Sex Addiction Treatment & Sexual Disorder Therapy at Promises

 Sexual compulsivity often occurs with other disorders, such as drug or alcohol addiction and eating disorders.
 This is especially true among women.
 At Promises Treatment Centers, a substantial group of both male and female clients have engaged in compulsive sexual behaviors as part of their addictions.
 Even after becoming abstinent from drugs and alcohol, many clients crave the excitement, distraction, and attention that comes from engaging in multiple and often reckless sexual encounters.
 Compulsively engaging in sex increases the risk of relapsing since drugs are used by many to overcome inhibitions and heighten sexual experiences.

 Promises individualizes its approach to individuals whose addictions are complicated by compulsive sexual behaviors.
 Trauma treatment groups and EMDR (Eye Movement Desensitization and Reprocessing) are used to help overcome childhood physical and sexual trauma.
 Individual psychotherapy focuses on treating feelings of loneliness, low self-esteem, and depression that often fuel compulsive sexual behaviors.
-Therapists who specialize in compulsive sexual disorders work with clients and their families to develop new coping strategies and alter behaviors.
+Therapists who specialize in sexual disorder treatment work with clients and their families to develop new coping strategies and alter behaviors.

 Unlike treatment for alcohol and drug addiction, those seeking treatment for sexual compulsivity are not advised to abstain from sex entirely, but instead are encouraged to learn to control their behaviors and positively associate sex with relationships.
 An effective treatment program involves individual and group therapy, 12-step support, and possibly psychiatric medications, depending on the individual’s needs.